Belts & Hoses

 - Engine overheating

-Our team of certified auto mechanics understands that belts and hoses in your vehicle play an important role for the smooth operation of the engine, air conditioning, charging, and cooling systems.
+Our team of certified auto mechanics at Kennedy Transmission understands that belts and hoses in your vehicle play an important role in the smooth operation of the engine, air conditioning, charging, and cooling systems.
 Each time your vehicle is serviced with us, we will check and inspect your belts and hoses to ensure you’re staying safe on the roads.
 Use our shop locator to schedule an inspection at a Kennedy Transmission near you!